The Sunspel Factory Long Eaton England (EST. 1937)

 We are uncompromising about quality.
 That means seeking out the very best farmers, knitters, weavers and manufacturers, wherever they happen to be in the world.
 Because we own our own factory and understand how to make clothes, we know the difference between a factory that cuts corners and one that focusses on quality.
 We only select partners who we know have the right attitude and skills, ensuring they make clothing that matches the level we achieve with our own factory.

+We are also uncompromising about our values.
 We insist that all the suppliers share our respect for people and our commitment to the highest ethical and environmental standards.

 Today, we also work with other specialist factories in Britain and Europe.
 When we do, we apply the knowledge and expertise gained from our long experience to find the best.
 Many of the businesses we work with are small and family-owned, and they all share our beliefs about quality, ethical working practices and environmental responsibility.